jsvine/pdfplumber/README.md

 # PDFPlumber

-Plumb a PDF for detailed information about each text character, rectangle, line, and image.
+Plumb a PDF for detailed information about each text character, rectangle, and line.
+Works best on machine-generated, rather than scanned, PDFs.
 Built on [`pdfminer`](https://github.com/euske/pdfminer) and [`pdfminer.six`](https://github.com/goulu/pdfminer).

 - [Installation](#installation)
 - [Command Line Interface](#command-line-interface)